Reviews with sloctl

 | Yes | Overdue / overdue | Skipped / skipped |

-When no review is scheduled for a service, its SLOs have an initial status of Not started (notStarted).
+When no review is scheduled for a service, its not reviewed SLOs have the Not started (notStarted) status.

-Once the review is scheduled, Nobl9 automatically updates the review status of SLOs based on the timeline defined in the review schedule:
+Once the review is scheduled, Nobl9 automatically updates the review status of SLOs according to the review schedule cadence:

 - Not started, Skipped, Reviewed -> To review